merschformann/RAWSim-O/README.md

 Open RAWSimO.sln with Visual Studio and select RAWSimO.Visualization as the project to execute.
 Under the "Instances" press the checkmark button to generate a default instance.
 Then go to the "Base Controls" tab and press the play button.
 Depending on the instance size and simulation settings instance generation and simulation initialization may take longer.

+## Controller implementation quick start

+In the following video you can find a very short tutorial for implementing your own controller logic: https://youtu.be/ClN7NZL930w

 ## Screenshots

 Image showing a larger instance being simulated: